-As autumn brings a chill to the air, haunted houses, hayrides and attractions all across New York send a chill down your spine.
-Here are the freaky, scary and not-too-scary things you need to check out for Halloween.
+As autumn brings a chill to the air, haunted houses, hayrides, and attractions all across New York send a chill down your spine.
+Here are the freaky, spooky, and the not-too-scary things you need to check out for Halloween.

-The new escape room at the Headless Horseman Hayrides and Haunted Houses is just one of the many reason this is a must-see.
-Not to mention the one-mile hayride, corn maze and haunted attractions.
+The escape room at the Headless Horseman Hayrides and Haunted Houses is just one of the many reasons this is a must-see.
+Not to mention the one-mile hayride, corn maze, and haunted attractions.
 The infamous Headless Horseman himself is always looking for a new way to get a-head.
-Gift shops, tasty cafes and special children's day top off your visit.
+Gift shops, tasty cafes, and special children's days top off your visit.
 This holiday favorite sells out quick so make your reservations today.

-Pure Terror Scream Park in Monroe holds the Guinness Record for longest haunted attraction in the world.
-The haunts get historic at Horseman's Hollow, a twist on The Legend of Sleepy Hollow in the actual village that inspired the tale.
-Two terrifying events are at one location in Newburgh: Goblin's Hollow and Terror Dome, with haunted woods, barn and more.
-The Haunt at Rocky Ledge in North White Plains has two houses, wooded trails and a haunted cornfield.
+Pure Terror Scream Park in Monroe holds the Guinness Record for being the longest haunted attraction in the world.
+The haunts get historic at Horseman's Hollow, a twist on the Legend of Sleepy Hollow in the actual village that inspired the tale.
+Two terrifying events are at one location in Newburgh: Goblin's Hollow and Terror Dome, with haunted woods, a barn, and more.
+The Haunt at Rocky Ledge in North White Plains has two houses, wooded trails, and a haunted cornfield.
 And the folks who put on the New York Renaissance Faire bring you the Forest of Fear in Tuxedo Park.

-Historic spots are the best place for Halloween fun.
-The Great Jack o'Lantern Blaze, featured on her show by none other than Martha Stewart, transforms historic Van Cortlandt Manor into a glowing wonderland where over 7,000 hand-carved jack o'lanterns adorn the estate, built into sculptures, theatrically lit and given an original soundtrack.
-The 19th century architecture of the State Capitol building only adds to the magic you'll find on their Capitol Haunting Tours.
+Spots are the best places for Halloween fun.
+The Great Jack o'Lantern Blaze, featured on her show by none other than Martha Stewart, transforms historic Van Cortlandt Manor into a glowing wonderland where more than 7,000 hand-carved jack o'lanterns adorn the estate, built into sculptures, theatrically lit and given an original soundtrack.
+The 19th-century architecture of the State Capitol building only adds to the magic you'll find on their Capitol Haunting Tours.
 Let guides lead you through pillared hallways as they share ghost stories and historic tales that will delight visitors of all ages.
-Better yet--it's free!
+Better yet—it's free!

-Put a twist on your Halloween costuming plans this year--if you're dressing as an animal, you'll be in good company at ZooBoo in the Finger Lakes.
-Grab you favorite costume and embark on a trick-or-treating adventure through the Seneca Park Zoo.
-Keep your expectation high for Scarerial Adventures at Bristol Mountain where haunted zip-lines, bridges and the ropes course will take you on a spooky (but not scary) flight through the night sky—costumes that fit under safety harnesses are welcome.
-And for the kids looking for daytime thrills, check out Great Escape Fright Fest in the Adirondacks where 15 days of rides, costume contests, trick or treating and more will put you in the Halloween spirit.
+Put a twist on your Halloween costuming plans this year—if you're dressing as an animal, you'll be in good company at ZooBoo in the Finger Lakes.
+Grab your favorite costume and embark on a trick-or-treating adventure through the Seneca Park Zoo.
+Keep your expectations high for Scarerial Adventures at Bristol Mountain where haunted ziplines, bridges, and the ropes course will take you on a spooky (but not scary) flight through the night sky—costumes that fit under safety harnesses are welcome.
+And for the kids looking for daytime thrills, check out Great Escape Fright Fest in the Adirondacks where 15 days of rides, costume contests, trick-or-treating, and more will put you in the Halloween spirit.
 Just make sure to get the younger ones out by nightfall.

 And what is fall without fresh cider and pumpkin doughnuts?
 The Great Pumpkin Farm Fall Festival is the place for everything you love about autumn.
-Enjoy tasty fall food, corn mazes, hay rides and live musical all season long till October 31st.
+Enjoy tasty fall food, corn mazes, hay rides and live music all season long until October 31st.
 This event is a family favorite and Buffalo must-do.
-But the rides don't stop there--hop on board the Halloween Trolley Express for an unforgettable trip the whole family will love.
-The NY Museum of Transportation near Rochester is taking you on a historic ride to their colorful pumpkin patch where free pumpkin decorating, tasty cider and doughnuts await.
+But the rides don't stop there—hop aboard the Halloween Trolley Express for an unforgettable trip the whole family will love.
+The NY Museum of Transportation near Rochester can take you on a historic ride to a colorful pumpkin patch where free pumpkin decorating, tasty cider, and doughnuts await.
 Come dressed in your spookiest costume for special trick-or-treating in Halloween-themed trolley cars and soak in the autumn scenery.